Skip to content

 Once completed, we can work together to create an action plan to improve conditions that need attention and find funding for your projects.
 Let us walk you through the process and show you how an EFP can help you grow your farm.

-Protect the natural diversity of your property by installing habitat structures and managing and removing invasive species.
-Our invasive species experts will help you identify invasive plants on your property and create a customized removal plan.
+Invasive species are a threat to the natural beauty of your property, destroying native habitat, overtaking agricultural land, and lowering your property value.
+Our invasive species experts can identify invasive plant species on your property and create a customized removal plan.
 We also provide technical information to your preferred contractor.
+Once the species are removed, we can explore restoration projects that will benefit your property.

 Planting cover crops and building erosion control structures can improve water and soil health on your farm.
 Qualified properties can receive funding for their projects through our rural water quality programs.
-Learn about what cover crops and erosion control structures are right for your farm.
+Learn about which cover crops and erosion control structures are right for your farm.
 Connect with a stewardship coordinator to get started.

 Manure is rich in nutrients and bacteria which has the potential to impair water quality if not managed appropriately.
 There are three phases to proper manure management: collection, storage and disposal.